mikaelpatel/Arduino-Shell/README.md

 # Arduino-Shell

 This library provides a forth style shell for Arduino sketches.
-The shell uses a byte token threaded instruction set.
+Shell uses a byte token threaded instruction set.
 The tokens, characters, are chosen so that it is possible to write small scripts directly.
 A token compiler is not required.
 As forth scripts are in Reverse Polish Notation (RPN).

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-02-26%2015%3A15%3A48.png)

-The shell has trace built-in.
+Shell has trace built-in.
 It will display the execution of the script with current script address, opcode, stack depth and contents).
 Typical output in the Serial Monitor above.